efeelize/eng/bec/speaking_notes.md

 - well,my career plan for the moment/my abbitions for the future is that...I tried to land a job[找工作] both hold my interest and offer me a relatively handsome salary...
 - because in this job I can get some handsome salary / decent job and honour-bound job[lawyer] / related to my major -a relevant industry...

-***Q:How did you come here today?***
-A:I came here on  because I’m a student of this university and it’s only ten minutes’ walk from my dormitory to this building.

-***Q:Why do you learn English?*** well.I learn english not only because it is a compulsory /kəm'pʌls(ə)rɪ/ subject[必修课],
+***Q:Why do you learn English?*** well.I learn english not only because it is a compulsory /kəm'pʌls(ə)rɪ/ subject[必修课]/optional subject[选修课],

 ***A:I want to work in a foreign company in the future.
 And good command of English is quite essential in the communications with my colleagues.
 And that’s also why I take this business English exam.***

+***Q:what personal qualities you think team leaders should have?***
+- offer security and sense of belongings to employees
+- realize staff's needs
+- satisfy their rational requirements.
+- have a good communications skill
+- democratic
+- decisive
+- open-minded
+- good interpersonal skill
+- motivate/stimulate

+***Q:How did you come here today?***
+A:I came here on  because I’m a student of this university and it’s only ten minutes’ walk from my dormitory to this building.

 ***Q:What kind of training courses have you even taken?***